ctang83/test/_book/index.md

 # HKU speech

-Dear Prof Lin, I am honored to do this job talk, titled “Complex Health System in Transition”, in applying for the position of assistant professor of health economics, policy and management at The University of Hong Kong.
+Dear Prof Lin, I am honored to do this job talk, titled “Complex Health System in Transition”, in applying for an assistant professor of health economics, policy and management at The University of Hong Kong.

 So first of all, why do I apply for this academic job at The University of Hong Kong?

-I will first put a big picture as this, because it’s quite related to my recent experience and the main object of my research – the health systems in China
+I will first put a big picture here, because it’s quite related to my recent experience and the main object of my research – the health systems in China.

 When we looking at the outside,
     - The Russia-Ukraine War has changed the whole geopolitics of Eurasia, including China mainland, and Hong Kong

 When we looking at the inside,
-    - China is finally released from its pandemic regulations, there is one more point I don’t want to put on the slides is “China’s political changes”
+    - China finally lifted COVID restrictions, and there is one more point I don’t want to put on the slides is “China’s political changes”

 HK has always been a bridge between the East and the West, I’m not sure whether the world is going to be more divided,
-    - however, The University of HK is such a best international platform, that can provide me on the frontline for observing this historical change.
+    - however, The University of HK is such a best international platform, that can provide me to observe this historical change on the frontline.

 Then Let’s just go back to the title “complex health system in transition”
 -	The reason I use “Interdisciplinary” is that I want to describe my works in one word, and the object of my research , China’s health system

 Second, as a practical health policy researcher, I am always looking for ways to utilise my knowledge and skills to the real-world situations.
 Here is my story of No-lockdown.
 -	For the past three years, my family and I have not been touched by any lockdown regulations.
-We took a trip to Australia in January 2020 and avoided the pandemic breakout in Wuhan, which resulted in a statewide lockdown in China.
+As we took a trip to Australia in January 2020 and avoided the pandemic breakout in Wuhan, which resulted in a statewide lockdown in China.
--	We delayed our return trip to China until March, and after we arrived in Guangzhou from Sydney, the COVID-19 outbreak had begun in Australia, resulting in two lockdowns afterwards.
+-	We delayed our return trip to China until March, and after we back to Guangzhou, the COVID-19 outbreak had begun in Australia, resulting in two lockdowns afterwards.
 -	We were lucky as Guangzhou had no lockdowns from then until 2021.
-During that time, I applied for and was granted the Global Talent Visa to Australia.
+During that time, I applied for and was granted the Australian Global Talent Visa.
 -	In November 2021, Australia fully lifted restrictions, my family left China and immigrated to Sydney, where we have remained until now.
 So my family has not been locked for even one day.
 The three years of experience have seen a combination of good fortune and my careful judgement based on medical and geopolitical factors.

 Beyond the practical application of knowledge, let’s go along with my research to demonstrate the interdisciplinary nature of complex health system